 - If two gallons costs $5.40, I first figure how much 1 gallon costs, and then multiply that by five to get the cost of 5 gallons.
 Now, 1 gallon would cost $5.40 ÷ 2 = $2.70, and then $2.70 × 5 = $13.50.

-- I write a proportion and solve it by cross multiplying:
+- I can write a proportion and solve it by cross multiplying:

 5.40 · 5 = 2x

 x = 5.40 · 5

 - I write a proportion like above but instead of cross-multiplying, I simply multiply both sides of the equation by 5.

-- I write a proportion but this way: (and it still works - because you can write the two fractions for the proportion in several different ways)
+- I write a proportion but this way: (and it still works, because you can write the two ratios for the proportion in several different ways)

 = 2 gallons